bcaul/Quanser-Arm/README.md

   python -m student_template.student_main --pybullet-gui  # PyBullet debug GUI
   ```

+Base and accent meshes are now hardcoded in `sim/assets.py` (pinebase + collision and green/blue accents) with a shared 0.001 visual/collision scale, so PyBullet and Panda3D stay in sync without passing extra CLI arguments.

 ### VSCode run/debug helpers

 - The repo tracks `.vscode/launch.json` so you get the launch targets on clone.
 The file contents: